Modulation of Non-equilibrium Structures of Active Dipolar Particles by an External Field: Impact of external field on structure formation of active dipolar particles

 In this last section, in light of the highlighted phenomena, we quantify the interplay between activity and external field on the bonds formed by dipolar particles.
 To this end, we plot in Figs.~\refpanels{fig:bond_TACF}{a}{b} the normalized bond TACF for $\eta = 0$ and $10$ at $\lambda = 12.25$ for various activity levels.
 In the zero-field limit, consistent with our previous findings in \cite{Kelidou}, we find that as the active force increases, the bond TACFs progressively decay faster, reflecting the onset of more transient structures.
 For active forces $f^{a*} \leq 20$, where the system maintains a \textit{percolated network} structure, the decay of $C_b(t)$ is observed to be faster compared to the passive case, indicating a more dynamic and time-reconfiguring network structure.
 At $\eta=10$, a similar trend is observed with activity, although activities up to $f^{a*}$= 30 are characterized by a rather non-decaying $C_b(t)$.
 This is a result of the external field which by favoring "head-to-tail" alignments delays the decay of $C_b(t)$ to larger times.

-We find that all the $C_b$ curves can be well described by an exponential decay law $\exp(-t/\tau_b)$, where $\tau_b$ can be interpreted as the mean bond lifetime.
+We find that the $C_b(t)$ curves can be well described by a stretched-exponential decay of the form $\exp[-(t/\tau_K)^{\beta}]$, where $\tau_b = \tau_K\Gamma(\beta^{-1})/\beta$ can be interpreted as the mean bond lifetime \cite{Elton}, with $\Gamma$ the well-known gamma-function.
 The evolution of $\tau_b$ with activity at $\lambda = 12.25$ is presented in Fig.~\ref{fig:bond_timelife} for field coupling strengths $\eta = 0$ and $10$.
 Consistent with previous observations, increasing $f^{a*}$ leads to a substantial decrease in the mean bond lifetime.
-Conversely, $\tau_b$ values are systematically larger at $\eta = 10$ than in the zero-field case, with a remarkable increase of more than one order of magnitude at low activity levels.
-These behaviors corroborate the arguments made in Sec.~\ref{subsec:polymerization_and_percolation} that the interplay between activity and the external field consists of a competition between two antagonistic effects for bond stability, with activity weakening bonds and the external field favoring their formation.
+Conversely, $\tau_b$ values are systematically larger at $\eta = 10$ than in the zero-field case, which corroborates the arguments made in Sec.~\ref{subsec:polymerization_and_percolation} that the interplay between activity and the external field consists of a competition between two antagonistic effects for bond stability, with activity weakening bonds and the external field favoring their formation.